mohamedlafiteh/Todo-J-Backend/instructions.md

 # Part -2

- Language Requirements :-
+> Language Requirements :-

-1. NodeJS (express or any framework you like)
+- [x] NodeJS (express or any framework you like)
-2. Tests in Jest
+- [x] Tests in Jest
-3. ESLint - airbnb style guide
+- [x] ESLint - airbnb style guide

-# Project requirements :-
+> Project requirements :-

-1. All your code must be your own
+- [x] All your code must be your own
-2. Your project will be hosted on Github
+- [x] Your project will be hosted on Github
-3. You will plan the project on Github Project Boards
+- [x] You will plan the project on Github Project Boards
-4. Write a short page of requirements for the project.
+- [x] Write a short page of requirements for the project.
-5. Write each resource / endpoint as a feature, document these features on your project board
+- [x] Write each resource / endpoint as a feature, document these features on your project board
-6. Create a branch for each feature, create a pull request / merge for each branch.
+- [x] Create a branch for each feature, create a pull request / merge for each branch.
-7. Consider writing each test cases ( or a group of test cases ) as a card on your project board.
+- [x] Consider writing each test cases ( or a group of test cases ) as a card on your project board.
-8. You do not have to use a database - using json objects or files is acceptable.
+- [x] You do not have to use a database - using json objects or files is acceptable.

 ---

-# Task plan :-
+# The steps I followed :-

 1. Started the project by creating new folder command -mkdir
 2. Initialized git repository, command- git int.

 3. Then installed packages command- npm install.